Long Term Accommodation Plan 2016-2021

 A Pupil Accommodation Review is a process, as defined in the Pupil Accommodation Review Policy 701.2, undertaken by the school board to determine the future of a school or group of schools.

-The Ministry of Education released Revised Pupil Accommodation Review Guidelines (PARG 2018) on April 27, 2018, to assist school boards with making more efficient use of school space while continuing to ensure that communities have the opportunity to provide meaningful input.
-Once the Guidelines are complete Niagara Catholic will update its current Pupil Accommodation Review Policy 701.2.
+The Ministry of Education released a Revised Pupil Accommodation Review Guideline (PARG 2018) on April 27, 2018, to assist school boards with making more efficient use of school space while continuing to ensure that communities have the opportunity to provide meaningful input.

 The Pupil Accommodation Review Guideline serves as a province-wide minimum standard that school boards must use to develop their own policies for pupil accommodation reviews.
 School boards are expected to amend their existing pupil accommodation review and facility partnerships policies to reflect the changes incorporated into the Pupil Accommodation Review Guideline as well as the Community Planning and Partnerships Guideline.

-A moratorium originally issued on June 28, 2017 by the Ministry of Education on school consolidations was extended in June 2018 and is still in effect.
+A moratorium issued on June 28, 2017, by the Ministry of Education on school consolidations was extended in June 2018 and is still in effect.

-Click the links below to access the Ministry:
+Click the links below to access the Ministry resources:

 - Guide to Pupil Accommodation Reviews